sgrmshrsm7/MyPython/README.md

 # MyPython :snake:

-In this you can find my recent python code(s)
+In this you can find my python codes

 Suggestions and more efficient codes are welcomed